maxrmorrison/torchcrepe/README.md

 By default, `torchcrepe` uses Viterbi decoding on the softmax of the network logits.
-This is different than the original implementation, which uses a weighted average near the argmax probability.
+This is different than the original implementation, which uses a weighted average near the argmax of cross-entropy probabilities.
 The argmax operation can cause double/half frequency errors that are removed by penalizing large pitch jumps via Viterbi decoding.
 The `decode` submodule provides some options for decoding.

 ```
 # Decode using viterbi decoding (default)